Lamar Hunt Jr. wants to create a “hockey ecosystem” here in the Midwest, adding Topeka to his plans.

 The Kansas City Star, NHL Hockey, and Lamar Hunt Jr.: Sports columnist Sam Mellinger of the Kansas City Star published an insightful article over the weekend on the future of NHL hockey in the greater Kansas City metropolitan area.

-The Missouri Mavericks entered a new era for the 2014-15 season after a historic move to the ECHL.
+The Kansas City Mavericks entered a new era for the 2014-15 season after a historic move to the ECHL.
 Last October, the Mavericks, along with six other teams of the former Central Hockey League (CHL), were formally accepted as expansion member teams into the ECHL.
-The Mavs have made the playoffs in each of their first five seasons,… Continue reading →
+The Mavs have made the playoffs in each of their… Continue reading →

 Anyone watching the Super Bowl in February of 2013 (not the most recent blow-out of the Broncos by the Seahawks) witnessed a critical change in momentum in the direction of the game when the lights went out.
 Until that point, the Baltimore Ravens had dominated the game but, shortly after halftime, when the lights went out, the 49ers regrouped and came storming back to almost win in the final seconds.
 In like manner, the momentum in our culture has shifted to life or pro-life.
 The abortion industry has relied heavily on countering a “pro-life” position with a “pro-choice” position.
 In the past pro-choice has rung true for many people because everyone likes to have choices.
 However, the term pro-choice objectively means that one supports the legalized killing of unborn babies.
 It's a harsh characterization, but it's true.
 It cannot be rationalized in any other way.
 Those who support abortion have now shifted to characterizing a pro-life position as one of waging a war on women.
 But the pro-life position is truly pro-woman – not anti-woman.
 The pro-abortion movement is struggling to find a new marketing message but somehow they cannot get away from what they are actually advocating – which is to be able to legally kill unborn babies.
 An unborn baby is a human being with potential, not a potential human being.